jotego/jtpopeye/README.txt

 Supported Games
 ===============

+* CRT screens
 * Popeye (unprotected versions)

 To do list
 ==========

+* VGA output on MiST may not work on some screens
 * Add support for protection.
     I have tried a bit but somehow I don't get the interface right.
 Schematics and MAME code don't have the same interface and probably protection fails because my interface is wrong.
 When protection fails the game gets reset when you try to start playing
 * Fix sprite bug affecting letter K in the title screen